MirceaTheHacker/CrabboStabbo/README.md

 # ATTENTION
 This project contains LFS files so in order for those to be downloaded you have to clone the repository (you can not simply download the .ZIP file)

+# TO DO LIST
+•	Add audio
+•	Configure UI/UX
+•	Add more mechanics